jajokine/Statistics-Analysis/README.md

 **ACCESSING CODE AND REPORT**

 The statistical methods and code for the project is made with Jupyter Notebook and the written report is a pdf-file.
-The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.